indexeddbshim/IndexedDBShim/README.md

 [production (minified)](https://raw.githubusercontent.com/indexeddbshim/indexeddbshim/master/dist/indexeddbshim.min.js)
 script, or install it using [NPM](https://docs.npmjs.com/getting-started/what-is-npm).

-Please note that the version currently in `master` is the only one which supports Node.js (and has a number of fixes), but we are not yet ready for release.

 For Mac, you may need to have [CMake](https://cmake.org/download/) installed for the SQLite3 install to work (See
 `Tools->How to Install For Command Line Use`) as well as build SQLite3 from